jholiphant/Auditing-Glicko-2/README.md

 This project audits **Glicko-2**, the rating system behind Lichess, by writing down the full generative model it *approximates* and computing the exact Bayesian posterior with a hand-written MCMC sampler.
 Along the way it finds that Glicko-2's ratings are miscalibrated in scale, overstate how fast skill changes, and are structurally blind to an entire dimension of chess ability — and it builds a rating that beats Glicko-2 on the games that dimension explains.

-Everything here is implemented **from scratch in JAX** — no pre-trained models, no black-box inference libraries.
+Everything here is implemented [**from scratch in JAX**](https://docs.jax.dev/en/latest/notebooks/thinking_in_jax.html).
 The samplers, the augmentation schemes, the forward-filtering backward-sampling — all written and validated by hand.

 ---